This Housing Bubble Could Be Worse Than 2008

 So far, so good!

-In fact, maybe too good… If there are really more purchasers than properties, why is Lennar (the #2 homebuilder by market cap) shopping an inventory of 5,000 houses to big rental landlords?
+In fact, maybe too good… If there are really more purchasers than properties, why is Lennar (the #2 homebuilder in the nation) shopping an inventory of 5,000 houses to big rental landlords?
 Why are more than three times as many new home sales being canceled, compared to a year ago?

 Does it sound to you like there are more purchasers than available properties?